Best omakase restaurants in Singapore

 Image credit: 鮨と炭 Sushi to Sumi

-Starting with the cheapest on this list is Sushi to Sumi, a cosy Japanese spot in the CBD near Raffles MRT Station.
-Their menu is divided into lunch and dinner options, with the 11-course Ume during lunch only priced at $38++.
-This comes with a chawanmushi, eight pieces of sushi along with one grilled seafood and a miso soup.
-If you’d like to try more of their sushi, we recommend paying a little more and get the Take ($53++) instead.
-You get 10 pieces of sushi for this one.
+Their menu is divided into several lunch and dinner options.
+For the cheapest option, go for the 10-course Ume Lunch, priced at $38++.
+This comes with eight pieces of sushi, along with one grilled seafood dish and a miso soup.
+If you’d like to try more of their sushi, we recommend paying a little more for the Take Lunch ($53++), which gets you 10 pieces of sushi instead.

 Read more about Sushi to Sumi.